dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

     > [!NOTE]
     > Some parameters are optional as shown in the following table.

     **Example:** The following example command runs the App Wrapping Tool on the MyApp.ipa app.
 A provisioning profile and SHA-1 hash are specified.
-The processed app (MyApp_Wrapped.ipa) is created and stored in the user's Desktop folder.
+The processed app (MyApp_Wrapped.ipa) is created and stored in your Desktop folder.

     ```
     ./IntuneMAMPackager/Contents/MacOS/IntuneMAMPackager -i ~/Desktop/MyApp.ipa -o ~/Desktop/MyApp_Wrapped.ipa -p ~/Desktop/My_Provisioning_Profile_.mobileprovision -c 12A3BC45D67EF8901A2B3CDEF4ABC5D6E7890FAB  -v true